 - Provide opportunities for pupils to work independently in pairs, in small groups and as a whole class inside and outside the classroom

-- Use precise tracking and assessment to move pupils’ learning forward, ensuring the learning objectives are clear and relevant
+- Use precise tracking and assessment to move pupils’ learning forward, ensuring the learning objectives and success criteria are clear and relevant

 - Develop pupils’ ability to evaluate their own and their peers work as well taking pride in the presentation of their work by applying our school handwriting scheme- Nelson Handwriting.